 Deliver incoming messages to recipients even if the spam filter identifies them as spam.
 This option applies only to incoming messages.
 You can’t bypass spam filters for outgoing messages.
 Note: This option is not available for the Groups account type.
 For details, go to Account types to affect.

 Remove attachments from message

-You can remove any attachments from messages.
-You can also append text to notify recipients that attachments were removed.
+To remove any attachments from messages, select this option.
+You can also add text to let recipients know that attachments were removed.

 Add more recipients